srilakshmikanthanp/Facsimile-old/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+⚠️ This respository has been Archived and Ported to electron and it is available [srilakshmikanthanp/Facsimile](https://github.com/srilakshmikanthanp/Facsimile)

 Copy Your Most Used Text to Clipboard Easily with Facsimile!.
 It Helps You to Store You Most Used Text as a Key, Value Pair and Copy it to Clipboard with a Shortcut.